chaaz/versio/README.md

 you to manage these dependencies, and automatically increment all dependent versions.
 See the [Version Chains](./docs/chains.md) document for more info.

+### VCS Signing

+You might like to sign your commits or your tags to provide more security to your users and co-workers.
+Versio likes security, too!
+Versio can read tags and commits that have been signed, and with the right configuration, will sign its own commits and tags.
+See the [Signing](./docs/signing.md) page for how to do this.

 ## Troubleshooting